mantidproject/documents/Design/AbsorptionCorrections/GenericShapeAbsorptionCorrection.md

 ### <a name="S-predefined-sample-holder"></a> Mechanism to store predefined sample holder geometries/properties

 It is proposed that the information regarding predefined sample holder properties be defined in a series of files.
 This provides the easiest route to extension and customisation.
-They will live alongside the IDF files and it would seem to make sense to use the existing format for specifying components but with the addition of defining the material composition for each objects.
-The filename will form the identifier for the particular holder allowing a particular file to be found using a similar mechanism to the IDF files.
+They will live alongside the IDF files.
+The simplest option is extend the current XML syntax for defining shapes to handle materials.

-**Example: 8mm Vanadium Can:**
+**Current XML-based syntax 8mm Vanadium Can**

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>